It about time.

 The decision to create a version of Punch-Out!! for Nintendo’s home console that incorporated characters and gameplay elements from both arcade titles was made well before Mike Tyson was involved.
 In fact, an edition of the game with Super Macho Man serving as the final boss instead actually received a limited release in Japan in September of 1987.
 The course of gaming history changed when Nintendo of America’s president, Minoru Arakawa, watched a Tyson match and became so enamored of the young heavyweight’s “power and skill” that he made the unorthodox but retrospectively brilliant decision to add him into the finished game at the very last minute in order to increase sales.
-The resulting contract was a steal for Nintendo, as Tyson was not yet the heavyweight champion at that time: A measly $50,000 for three full years of selling the game with the boxer’s likeness.
+The resulting contract was a steal for Nintendo, as Tyson was not yet the heavyweight champion at the time: A measly $50,000 for three full years of selling the game with the boxer’s likeness.
 One month after the rare Tyson-less “gold cartridge” edition hit Japan, North America received the version we all know and love.

-Fundamentally, Mike Tyson’s Punch-Out!! is not all that different from the arcade games that came before.
-There is one major difference, though.
+Fundamentally, Mike Tyson’s Punch-Out!! is not all that different from the arcade games.
+There is one major change, though.
 Since a transparent player character was beyond the technical capabilities of the NES, the new hero Little Mac was introduced instead.
 This puny-yet-plucky teenager from New York is ridiculously tiny compared to his opponents.
-This not only allowed for the enemy to be clearly visible from the waist up at all times, but it also made the player feel like a real underdog that had to embody Mac’s can-do spirit on every trip to the ring in order to succeed.
+This not only allowed for the enemy to be clearly visible from the waist up at all times, but it also made the player feel like a real underdog who had to embody Mac’s can-do spirit on every trip to the ring in order to succeed.
 It’s a great example of a game made better by clever reckoning with hardware limitations.